-Definition (IRS): “Expenditure responsibility means that the Foundation exerts all reasonable efforts and establishes adequate procedures: to see that the grant is spent only for the purpose for which it is made; to obtain full and complete reports from the grantee organizations on how the funds are spent; and to make full and detailed reports on the expenditures to the IRS.
+Definition (IRS): “Expenditure responsibility means that the foundation exerts all reasonable efforts and establishes adequate procedures: [a] to see that the grant is spent only for the purpose for which it is made; [b] to obtain full and complete reports from the grantee organizations on how the funds are spent; and [c] to make full and detailed reports on the expenditures to the IRS.

-ER/EE determination is specifically required for grants from donor-advised funds to supporting organizations and for grants made to organizations outside of the United States.
-International organizations with offices in the United States may be exempt from federation taxation under the IRS section 501(c)(3) code and therefore would not be included in ER/EE procedures.
-Grants to a foreign government, or one of its political subdivisions such as a city, do not require any particular due diligence.
+See IRC Section 4945(h) – Expenditure Responsibility.
+ER/EE determination is specifically required for grants from donor-advised funds to supporting organizations and for grants made to organizations outside of the U.S. International organizations with offices in the US may be exempt from federal taxation under the IRS section 501(c)(3) code and therefore would not be included in ER/EE procedures.
+Grants to a foreign government, sovereign entity, or one of its political subdivisions such as the city, do not require any particular due diligence.
 The citation for this is Treas.
 Reg.
 53.4945-5(a)(4)(iii) which states that a foreign governmental entity may be considered a public charity for grantmaking purposes.

-In the normal course of determining an organization’s eligibility to receive a grant for charitable purposes, the staff will determine if a potential grantee requires ER or EE procedures taking into consideration the type of fund and the donor or donor’s representative involvement with the organization being considered.
+In the normal course of determining an organization’s eligibility to receive a grant for charitable purposes, Foundation Staff will determine if a potential grantee requires ER or EE procedures taking into consideration the type of fund and the donor’s or donor’s representative’s involvement with the organization being considered.

-International Grantmaking Procedures for International Grantmaking
+International Grantmaking Procedures:

+The Foundation shall follow the procedures described:

-Basic IRS requirements for grants to foreign Non-Governmental Organizations (“NGO”), foundations must:
+Basic IRS Requirements for grants to foreign Non-Governmental Organizations (NGO), the Foundation must:

 Retain control and discretion as to the use of the funds;